onnx/onnx/docs/Operators.md

 ### <a name="Shape"></a><a name="shape">**Shape**</a>

-  Takes a tensor as input and outputs an 1D int64 tensor with the shape of the input tensor.
+  Takes a tensor as input and outputs an 1D int64 tensor containing the shape of the input tensor.

 #### Versioning